containers/podman/docs/podman-run.1.md

 Only the current container can use a private volume.

 By default bind mounted volumes are `private`.
-That means any mounts done inside container will not be visible on host and vice-a-versa.
+That means any mounts done inside container will not be visible on host and vice versa.
 One can change this behavior by specifying a volume mount propagation property.
-Making a volume `shared` mounts done under that volume inside container will be visible on host and vice-a-versa.
+Making a volume `shared` mounts done under that volume inside container will be visible on host and vice versa.
 Making a volume `slave` enables only one way mount propagation and that is mounts done on host under that volume will be visible inside container but not the other way around.